ppumang/ppumang.github.io/_posts/defi/2022-10-23-SoK: DEX with AMM Protocols.md

 1. Rewards
    - Liquidity reward - Receive trading fees
-   - Staking rewardd - Rewards from staking pool shares or other tokens as part of an initial incentive program from a certain token protocol
+   - Staking reward - Rewards from staking pool shares or other tokens as part of an initial incentive program from a certain token protocol
    - Governance right - rights to vote for proposals
    - Security reward - bounty programs, auditing, etc.
 2. Explicit cost